gituliar/gituliar.github.io/_drafts/save-the-cat.md

 ---
 layout: post
 #title: Save the Cat! · Book Notes
-title: Screenwriter Tips for a Newbie Blogger
+title: Screenwriter's Tips for a Newbie Blogger
 subtitle: by Blake Snyder · 2010
 category: note
 ---

-Title Ideas:

-- Screenwriter Tips for a Newbie Blogger
-- Learn from the Craft of Scripting as a Tech Blogger
-- What can a Tech Blogger Learn from the Craft of Scripting ?
-- What can you learn from screenwriting craft as a tech blogger ?
-- Tips of Scripting for a Tech Blogger

-## Intro

-**How to improve craft of writing a tech blog?**
+**How to improve your writing?**

-> - Screenwriting tips/craft/wisdom for tech blogging

-This book is about screen writing -- a topic I decided to study more in depth in order to improve my writing and composition skills.
-Not surprisingly, screenwriting is mostly focused on entertainment industry.
-This might seem to be irrelevant for a technical blogger.
-However, it offers valuable suggestions to structure and build narrative of the text.
-Screenplays are much less formal and easy-to-read than regular books, which make them similar to blog posts.
-As a screenplay is supposed to evolve into a movie, a blog post might evolve into a YouTube video or GitHub project.

-Screenwriting is also a craft being established for more than an century.
-Many talented and creative writers were attracted by its lucrative rewards and worldwide fame it brings.
-For a newbie writer this craft offers a lot to learn from: best practices, do's and don'ts, workflow suggestions, etc.
-It'd be unwise to invent that knowledge yourself.

-In this review, I focus mostly on the content related to technical blogging and try to avoid entertainment details which this book is full of.
-Although, in the end you'll find a list of movies mentioned in the book, which I believe are nice movies worth to watch.

-This is not a classic book on screenwriting.
-In fact the author suggest it to be the last one you'll ever need.
-At the time of writing, _Save the Cat!_ had 5'773 reviews on Amazon -- more than any other screenwriting book.
-Hence, I decided to start my journey with it and follow with less-modern-classic recommendation from Blake afterwards.
+This post is not about screenwriting.
+I am not a screenwriter either.
+It started one raining evening in Copenhagen when I asked myself "How to improve my writing skills?".
+Tutorials on writing novels probably don't exist, but even if they do, I wouldn't need them.
+Eventually, I want to focus is blogging, but not lengthy fiction.

+What is close to blogging by form?
+You guessed it -- screenwriting.
+A concise, minimalist form with structured action line that hits right on target, without mumbling and clutter.

+You can dedicate your life to screenwriting.
+It is a real profession.
+As every profession it should have some best practices, rules to follow (or avoid), and practical advices how to overcome crisis moments.
+This is what I decided to look for.
+The book I started with is "Save the Cat!" by Blake Snyder.
+This is a modern classic.
+The author suggests it to be the last book you'll ever need, that makes sense to some extend.

+> - Mention McKee and 21 days...

-## You need a Logline -- Act 1
+## You Need a Logline

 > - You need Idea and Logline
 > - Think about Genre.
 Screen tech blogs, make like that, but different